-Comments and views from experts in the field of safety and health and other concerned citizens were taken on H.R.
-1583 at the June 17, 2003 hearing of the Subcommittee.
-At this hearing, the Subcommittee heard testimony from Mr. Brian Landon of Canton, Pennsylvania, testifying on behalf of the National Federation of Independent Businesses; Mr. John Molovich, Heath and Safety Specialist, United Steelworkers of America, of Pittsburgh, Pennsylvania; Mr. Ephraim Cohen, a small business owner from New York; and Arthur Sapper, Esq., an attorney of the law firm McDermott, Will & Emery in Washington, DC, testifying on behalf of the U.S. Chamber of Commerce.
+On April 3, 2003, comprehensive OSHA reform legislation, H.R.
+1583, the "Occupational Safety and Health Fairness Act of 2003," was introduced in the House.
+The Subcommittee on Workforce Protections held a hearing on H.R.
+1583 on June 17, 2003.1 At this hearing, the Subcommittee heard testimony from Mr. Brian Landon of Canton, Pennsylvania, testifying on behalf of the National Federation of Independent Businesses; Mr. John Molovich, Health and Safety Specialist, United Steelworkers of America, of Pittsburgh, Pennsylvania; Mr. Ephraim Cohen, a small business owner from New York; and Arthur Sapper, Esq., an attorney of the law firm McDermott, Will & Emery in Washington, DC, testifying on behalf of the U.S. Chamber of Commerce.
 Legislation incorporating section 7 of H.R.
 1583 was subsequently introduced as H.R.
-2730 on July 15, 2003.
-The content of H.R.
-2730, as introduced, is identical to section 7 of H.R.
-1583.
+2730, the "Occupational Safety and Health Independent Review of OSHA Citations Act of 2003" on July 15, 2003.